We’ve all come across those “high vibe” sparkly-toothed people before.

-- It is a no-bullshit teacher that reveals how you can grow more.
+- It’s a no-bullshit teacher that reveals how you can grow more.

-- It is a way to test your emotional and spiritual maturity.
+- It’s a way to test your emotional and spiritual maturity.

-Having someone say “no, you’re wrong, and here’s why” or “that is totally ridiculous” is an immensely valuable gift.
+Having someone say “no, you’re wrong” or “that’s totally ridiculous!” is an immensely valuable gift.

 Even if the person is NOT coming from a conscious or caring place, it’s a gift to experience conflict from others for it reveals the truth about ourselves.